 - Understanding of the Central American and/or Guatemalan context

 - Personal values that align with WJI’s mission and vision

 - Willingness to travel to rural communities

-- B.A. in International Relations, International Development, Gender Studies, Communications, or related field, Master’s Degree preferred
+- B.A. in International Relations, International Development, Gender Studies, Communications, or related field, Master’s Degree strongly preferred

 How to apply:

-Please send a cover letter, resume, and writing sample in English to Kate Flatley at email@example.com.
-Writing samples must be 2 pages’ maximum – excerpts from grants or communications pieces are preferred.
+Please send a cover letter, resume, and two writing samples, one in English and one in Spanish, to Kate Flatley at email@example.com.
+Writing samples should be no more than two pages – excerpts from grants or communications pieces are preferred.